 If cartridge ROM entry 0 is not used by a program, the compiler adds character data for the default font.
 It occupies the characters 192-255 and is automatically copied to video RAM on program start.
 If you want to use the default font, make sure to keep ROM entry 0 unused.

-The Character Designer loads file number 2 on startup, but keep in mind that it does not save automatically.
+The Gfx Designer loads the main palettes (file 1), characters (file 2), and background (file 3) on startup, but keep in mind that it doesn't save automatically.

 At the bottom part you see the 256 characters split into four pages.
 There you can select the current one for editing.
 Keep the last page empty, if you want to use the default font.
 Also character #0 should be empty for a clean background.